Residency

 c) Oleh Chadash – credit points as follows:

-New Olim who made Aliyah prior to January 1, 2022 (date not inclusive) will enjoy an income tax credit over a period of 3.5 years.
+New Olim who made Aliyah prior to January 1, 2022 (date not inclusive) have an income tax credit over a period of 3.5 years.
 The breakdown is as follows:

-- During their first 18 months after Aliyah – you receive 3 tax credit points.
+• During the first 18 months after Aliyah – you receive 3 tax credit points.

 For a total of 3.5 years